x0rCTF/Serverless/README.md

 Here we specified that we will use `aws-nodejs` as template, which will be stored in `~/Mentorship/`, and the name of our project is `SLSFunc`.
 `handler.js` - has our JavaScript code.
 Event handlers are **the JavaScript code that invokes a specific piece of code when a particular action happens on an HTML element**.
 The event handler can either invoke the direct JavaScript code or a function.
-`serverless.yml` - the main config file for your our.
+`serverless.yml` - the main config file that defines your functions, events and resources.
 For full config options, check the [docs](https://www.serverless.com/framework/docs/).

 ### Deployin the code.